jz393/jz393.github.io/writing/my-first-love-postmortem.md

 ### Mathematics: Establishing a framework

 I tend to lose myself in stories, like most humans do.
 However, I eventually snap out of *fantasy land* and demand a coherent earthly model to explain everything.
-Simply having lots of examples isn’t enough *(no matter how poetic)*, no matter how often my college self tried to cite [proof-by-example](https://en.wikipedia.org/wiki/Proof_by_example) on the last 5 minutes of my exams, much to the disappointment of my professors and TAs.
+Simply having lots of examples isn’t enough, no matter how poetic or how often my college self tried to cite [proof-by-example](https://en.wikipedia.org/wiki/Proof_by_example) on the last 5 minutes of my exams, much to the disappointment of my professors and TAs.

 Luckily, that’s what **mathematics** provides: the “reasoning from first principles” *that I had desperately begged my love to do inside my allegory*.
 I tend to model two main areas of life: (i) my individual actions, and (ii) my interactions with others.
 This naturally drew me to the applied fields of *computer science (self-optimization)* and *game theory (socio-optimization)*.
 As such, I’ll rely on those two subfields for my definition of **love: a fun little game**.
 Now this may result in some awkward language-mixing between the fields, and I apologize in advance for any inconvenience caused.